mauget/commit-msg/README.md

 If Git sees file `.git/hooks/commit-msg` in its repository tree, Git will execute it, passing an argument path to file `.git/COMMIT_EDITMSG`.
-That file contains the commit message.
+That file contains the raw commit message.

 ## Trivial `commit-msg` Hook: